How to help someone with post-traumatic stress disorder (PTSD)

 - Try to keep a calm atmosphere at home

-- Minimize stress at home (e.g. avoiding arguments, letting the neighbours know)
+- Minimise stress at home (e.g. avoiding arguments, letting the neighbours know)

 - Allow them to have their personal space